maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

 The final step is to generate the [gerber](Gerber_SSoS.zip) file.
 I sent those to [JLCPCB](https://jlcpcb.com/).
-Five PCBs for €1.77 plus €3.84 shipping (3 weeks).
+For small quantities JLCBCP is great value fort money: five PCBs for €1.77 plus €3.84 shipping (3 weeks to Europe).

-This is what came back.
+This is what came back - I tried the new PCB color purple :-)

 ![PCB actual top](pcb-front.jpg)